Latest News43% of the World's Amphibians are in Decline

 ‘The only hope for populations and species at imminent risk of extinction is the immediate rescue for the establishment and management of captive survival-assurance colonies’ ACAP 2006 Report.
 Working with state, federal and international partners, the Amphibian Foundation develops novel, species-specific conservation programs, as outlined in the Amphibian Conservation Action Plan (ACAP 2006).
 The goals of which are always to experimentally release healthy captive-produced offspring into protected and managed habitat.
 The ultimate goal is that these species will no longer need our protection and will be safe, once again, in the wild.Read More

-The Master Herpetologist Program is offered at the Amphibian Foundation and instructed jointly between the Foundation and Zoo Atlanta's Herpetology Department.
+The Master Herpetologist Program is offered at the Amphibian Foundation and instructed jointly between the Foundation, GA DNR and the Orianne Society.

 This intensive class provides an introduction to herpetology and equips participants with amphibian and reptile identification skills and general knowledge of frogs, salamanders, turtles, lizards and snakes — their life histories, habitat requirements and biodiversity.

-Instructors: Mark Mandica, Executive Director, Amphibian Foundation; Robert Hill, Assistant Curator of Herpetology, Zoo Atlanta; Joe Mendelson, Director of Research, Zoo Atlanta and Adjunct Associate Professor at GA Tech; and John Jensen, State Herpetologist for Georgia DNR and editor of our course text book.
+Instructors: Mark Mandica, Executive Director, Amphibian Foundation; Chris Jenkins, CEO of the Orianne Society; Grover Brown, University of Southern Mississippi; and John Jensen, State Herpetologist for Georgia DNR (retired) and editor of our course text book.

 Course content includes classification and identification of amphibians and reptiles, 'herping' equipment, frog calls, attracting amphibians/reptiles and backyard wildlife habitat, anatomy and physiology, ecology, behavior, breeding migration, and conservation.
-This course is a deep dive into the world of amphibians and reptiles, with special focus placed on the critters of the southeast.
+This course is a deep dive into the world of amphibians and reptiles, intended to build a foundation of herpetological knowledge upon which students can build.

-The course fee includes lectures and 2 field trips, a signed copy of Amphibians and Reptiles of Georgia (Jensen, et al), and a graduation luncheon.
-Throughout the year, Master Herpers may be offered early bird or discounted registration for workshops and other reptile and amphibian events in and around Georgia.
+The course fee includes lectures and 2 field trips, a copy of Amphibians and Reptiles of Georgia (Jensen, et al), a certificate, and a graduation luncheon.
+Throughout the year, Master Herpetologists may be offered early bird or discounted registration for workshops and other reptile and amphibian events in and around Georgia, including opportunities for field work in conservation studies.

-The course meets approximately every other Saturday from 10 am until 3pm (with a break for lunch).
-The course is intended for adults, but there is no age limit.
-Winter / Spring 2019
+The course meets every other Saturday from 10 am until 3pm (with an hour break for lunch).
+The class is intended for adults, but there is no age limit.
+Please contact us before registering someone under the age of 18.
+Fall 2019

 The Amphibian Foundation is located at the beautiful, 30 acre, Blue Heron Nature Preserve in Buckhead (Atlanta, GA).
 The main building on the grounds holds 3 of the Foundation's research labs, office space and classrooms, as well as Atlanta Audubon Society, and the Blue Heron Nature Preserve's administration offices and classrooms.
 It is a hub for urban ecology and conservation right in Atlanta.
 The course will be held in the Amphibious AF Meeting Room.This class is not wheelchair accessible